 2. Underestimating ourselves after a failure

 Failure is a life lesson that can teach us how to manage challenges more effectively in the future.
 Unfortunately, our “automatic” response to failure is the belief that we set unattainable goals or that we are not good enough to succeed.
-Lowering ourselves and our expectations are not going to learn from past mistakes.

 3. Making rigorous self-criticism after a blow to our confidence

 Self-confidence makes us more “resistant” to the refusal or failure.
 Nevertheless, very often we are too strict with ourselves when others comment on our mistakes or negative sides.
-When our confidence falls, we are not able to use our skills and talents to move forward.
+When our confidence decreases, we are not able to use our skills and talents to move forward.

-4. Guilt prevents us from correcting mistakes
+4. Guilt prevents us from correcting our mistakes

-The guilt in small doses can be helpful, as it warns us about things that can hurt our beloved ones.
-When we ask for forgiveness and get it for a mistake we’ve made, our relationship with another person gets back to normal and guilt disappears.
+The guilt in small doses can be helpful, as it warns us about things that can hurt our nearest and dearest.
+When we ask for forgiveness and get it for a mistake we have made, our relationship with another person gets back to normal and guilt disappears.

-5. Wallowing in grief
+5. Dwelling on grief

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.